 The program has several distinctives.
 Most importantly, it has a serious focus on ethics.
 In addition to each course being taught on a biblical and ethical foundation, we have placed an ethics course early in the curriculum.
 One will also notice powerful opportunities for access to senior leaders at various levels.
-Three context seminars will expose students to particular leadership challenges and insights at the local/state, national, and international levels, respectively.
-In each seminar, distinguished public figures will meet with students in candid, non-attribution settings that will prove enlightening.
+Context seminars will expose students to leadership challenges and insights at the local/state, national, and international levels, respectively.
+In each seminar, distinguished guest lecturers will meet with students in candid, non-attribution settings that will prove enlightening.
 In both seminar and social settings, students will be given the opportunity for unique access for questions and answers.
+All MA students will be required to complete an Williamson College led international travel course as part of their academic program.